-Source: Xiaomi
+Source: Xiaomi, Qualcomm Incorporated, more?

 Title: On frame submission to the AR Runtime in EDGAR-1 architecture

 Document for: Agreement

 Agenda Item: 9.5

 1 Introduction

 At the 3GPP meeting #119-e, SA4 published the Permanent Document (PD) for MeCAR v2.0 [1].
 During the post 119-e period, discussion on MeCAR took place during scheduled Video SWG telcos.
 This contribution proposes updates to the clause 4.2.1 Device architecture for EDGAR-1 device category based on these discussions around the interface between AR Scene Manager and the AR Runtime.